dimpase/M2/Packages-Style-Guide.md

 * Behavior of code:
     * A package should set no variables in the User dictionary without an explicit request from the user.
+        * The function "use" should never be used in a package.
         * To avoid setting user variables when creating a polynomial ring, use something like QQ(monoid[getSymbol "a"]) instead of QQ[getSymbol "a"]
     * Any names of variables in rings created by the package that get exposed to the user through